SirGandal/printful-batch-update-label/README.md

 ## Why?

-I created the script because I had to update the label of 15 products each one of them having 100 variants.
+I created the snippet because I had to update the label of 15 products each one of them having 100 variants.
 Doing it manually would take ages (~1000 clicks).
 For this reason I have created a sample Snippet that can be used in Chrome to automate the process and do the work for me.

 ## How it works
 ### Step 1